 I’m probably not shocking many of you when I say: get used to it.
-The Batman‘s Joker has something of a reputation for being horrifically overused, and usually in badly derivative plots to boot.
-I mean, I’m sure That Other Show’s Joker popped up just as often, but even I must admit that the malevolent mirth of Mark Hamill can make one forgive a lot of things.
+The Batman has something of a reputation for overusing Laughing Boy, often in badly undercooked plots to boot.
+I mean, in raw numbers it never really overtook That Other Show’s rate of Joker episodes, but even I must admit that having Mark Hamill in your corner can buy a lot of leeway.

 Either way, I do not look forward to the day we hit this show’s fifth or sixth Joker story and I’ve run out of things to say about the character or even points of comparison.
-But at this stage in the game, I’ve still got plenty to blather on about.
+But right now, it’s still early in the game, so let the yammering commence.

 Okay, I missed ’em the last three episodes.
-And anyways, we’re headed for a couple big changes with these two just a few episodes on, so just bear with it a little longer.
+And anyways, the show’s got a couple big changes in store for these two, so just bear with it a little longer.

 Since the Joker obviously can’t shoot, stab, strangle, bomb, electrocute, incinerate, dissolve, crowbar, run over, feed to a shark,

-or use a nurse outfit to torment any of his victims on a kids’ show, Beechen had to get a little creative with what he can do.
-Thus, while the cold open where he stalks a late-working judge is kind of creepy, the results… really aren’t.
+or do a nurse routine on any victims under BS&P, Beechen had to get a little… out-there with what he could do.
+Thus, while the cold open where Joker stalks a late-working judge is kind of creepy, the results… really aren’t.

 Yep – that’s Joker’s big gimmick this time around.
 He’s got a backpack gun thing that can turn people into giant playing cards.

-This is slightly less lame than it looks at first glance – it’s implied that what the thing actually does is trap people in giant slabs of concrete, fully conscious – but there’s no time devoted to exploring the horror of that.
-The focus is on Batman catching the Joker (again), and what actually happens to the victims is less than an afterthought.
+This is slightly less lame than it looks at first glance – it’s implied what the thing actually does is seal people in giant slabs of concrete, fully conscious – but there’s no time devoted to exploring the horror of that.
+The focus is on Batman hunting Joker, and the actual victims are less than an afterthought.
 Personally, I think it’d be much scarier if we’re never really shown what happens to his victims – just show them getting dragged offscreen, screaming in terror as the Joker laughs.

-That said, I do kinda like how Kevin Michael Richardson doesn’t really speak during the early parts of this episode.
-Maybe it’s because I have no faith that whatever comes out of his mouth will be the slightest bit funny, but a Joker who “talks” solely in laughs is a neat angle.
+That said, I do kinda like the tack Kevin Michael Richardson takes in the first half of this episode, chucking dialogue aside and just yukking it up 24/7.
+Maybe it’s because I have no faith in any of his lines being the slightest bit funny, but a Joker who “talks” solely in laughs is a neat angle.

-(We’ll later find there’s a specific reason for this, but now’s not the time for that.)
+(We’ll later find there’s a story reason for this, but let’s enjoy it while we can.)

 No, it doesn’t have the classic Joker-face hood/battering ram, but it makes a perfect Joker-y kind of sense for him to ride in a thing that’s essentially a go-kart and a monster truck mashed together.
 So of course, Mattel saw fit to never make a toy out of the damn thing even when they had about seventeen different Batman variants clogging the shelves.